luxury02/blog/Glazed-RAT.md

 And we did find a use case for `StagingHelper` in the `MEntrypoint` class!

-To actually get the contents of the strings, we need to run the code, so I opened a java IDE
+This class is responsible for decrypting strings used by the malware.
+To view the actual values, I had to run the code in a Java IDE, which allowed me to extract the decrypted strings.

 ![Java IDE Setup](https://media.discordapp.net/attachments/1408120554715615292/1456703356843200603/image.png?ex=69595438&is=695802b8&hm=ac126b0c5eb1c2a33653703207fac2da58dce60a53db07236beef0efd9f76282&=&format=webp&quality=lossless)

-I’ve loaded the important classes to get the strings
+I’ve loaded the important classes to get the strings, I just put everything that was calling the string decryption part

 ![Class Files](https://media.discordapp.net/attachments/1408120554715615292/1456703581251047671/image.png?ex=6959546e&is=695802ee&hm=026312aaab60456fc1a9686fb591d4fa87362e8a4e08994d6fd3bab3a0f40b20&=&format=webp&quality=lossless)